Two-phase Nanofluid Forced Convection CFD: A Fluent Validation Tutorial

 Two-phase Nanofluid Forced Convection CFD Simulation

-Figure 1: Cross section of the horizontal tube and coordinate system [1]
+Figure 1: Cross-section of the horizontal tube used in the study, showing the coordinate system [1].

 Table 1: